engineyard/ey-docs/pages/ssl-certificates.md

 # How to obtain and install SSL certificates for applications

-This page describes how to obtain an SSL certificate from a third-party vendor and how to install the certificate on an Engine Yard Cloud environment.
+This page describes how to obtain an SSL certificate from a third-party vendor and how to install the SSL certificate on an Engine Yard Cloud environment.
 The process is:

 * [Prerequisite: A chosen SSL-certificate vendor][3]
 * [Create the key file and the signing request file needed by the vendor][4]
 * [Purchase the SSL certificate from chosen vendor][7]
-* [Install certificate to your application on Engine Yard Cloud][11]
+* [Install the SSL certificate to your application on Engine Yard Cloud][11]
-* [Apply the certificate to an environment][12]
+* [Apply the SSL certificate to an environment][12]
 * [Verify your SSL certificate][14]

 This page also describes how to [install a self-signed certificate][8].
 A self-signed certificate is a good choice for a staging or development environment where you want to test SSL features, but aren't ready to purchase an SSL certificate.